EngineerBetter/engineerbetter-hugo/content/blog/migrating-to-kf.md

 These are the questions where the answer will vary between users, so it can help to have partners on-hand to assist with the migration.

 > If you are thinking of migrating from Cloud Foundry to Kf, EngineerBetter can help you plan and execute through the entire lifecycle of a migration.
-As Cloud Foundry experts, Google Cloud partners and Kubernetes Certified Service providers we have the experience to ensure your migration has best possible outcomes.
+As Cloud Foundry experts, Google Cloud partners and Kubernetes Certified Service providers we have the experience to ensure your migration has the best possible outcomes.